 Any broker used for foreign exchange transactions should hold Authorised Payment Institution status.
 If you are in doubt you can check this on the FSA website.

 Using the services of a broker normally involves charges but you won’t want all your money eaten up by fees.
 It is therefore essential to make sure you pick a broker with a transparent fee structure so you know exactly how much you will be paying for the service.

 Some brokers offer a sliding scale, with lower charges for larger transactions.
 Others offer discounts for regular transactions so depending on how you plan on using the broker’s services may depend on which one provides the most value for money.

 You should also check what’s included within the service.
 If you are hoping to use the service to speculate on the foreign exchange market for investment purposes, it may be preferable to find a broker which offers guidance.
 Some brokers offer an advice service, including newsletters and even dedicated account managers which can help provide you with the edge in the market.

-Finding the right broker is a very important step to get right, Currency Index Rickmansworth are certainly worthy of consideration.
+Finding the right foreign currency broker is a very important step to get right, Currency Index Rickmansworth are certainly worthy of consideration.
 Making a wrong decision could cost you a lot of money, delay transactions or even put your cash in jeopardy.
 Hopefully the above points help to provide an insight into some of the most important factors to take into consideration.